 Pick a main goal

-While it's easy to get lost in the maze of marketing metrics, it will make it easier for you and your team if you choose one key metric to focus on.
+While it's easy to get lost in the maze of marketing metrics, it will be much simpler for you and your team if you choose one key metric to focus on.
 This may include one main goal and metric to showcase the performance of each social channel, and one main goal and metric to showcase the performance of your social media efforts overall.
 This will also help you to assess whether certain marketing trends are worth pursuing.

 Looking for ways to better align all of your marketing efforts?
 Enquire about a marketing strategy day with the Vanguard 86 team, where we can brainstorm your business objectives and develop a plan for you and your team.